Official: Toilet display mocking mail-in voting is a crime

-MASON, Mich.
-(AP) — A Michigan resident's apparent joke showing disdain for voting by mail is no laughing matter for one local elections official.
+A Michigan resident’s apparent joke showing disdain for voting by mail is no laughing matter for one election official.

 The resident put a toilet on their lawn with a sign that says, “Place mail in ballots here.”